Navyasri-V/Navyasri-V/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Navya Reddy
 ====================================================================================================================================

-Student at Aditya College of Engineering and Technology
+Student at Dhanekula Institute of Engineering and Technology
 ---------------------------------------------

 I'm a dedicated Computer Science Enthusiast with a profound fascination in this field.
 I'm always open to learning new things.✨
 💫I'm a self-motivated personality who is sociable with all.💫 🚀With the thirst for knowledge, I constantly explore new horizons, ensuring that I remain updated on evolving technologies and industry trends.🚀

-* 🌍  I'm based in Kakinada
+* 🌍  I'm based in Vijayawada
-* ✉️  You can contact me at [reiincarnatiion@gmail.com](mailto:reiincarnatiion@gmail.com)
+* ✉️  You can contact me at [navyasweety235@gmail.com](mailto:navyasweety235@gmail.com)
 * 🧠  I'm learning Artificial Intelligence and Machine Learning || Data Science
 * 🤝  I'm open to collaborating on interesting projects